What is a Fulfillment Center? Top 10 Benefits of Using Fulfillment Warehouse for eCommerce Businesses in 2023

 - Security and Loss Prevention

 - Conclusion: Why is it in a Business’s Best Interest to Partner with a Fulfillment Center in 2023?

 What is a Fulfillment Center?

-A fulfillment center forms a critical part of the supply-chain network and takes care of executing the entire process of order fulfillment, from receiving an order, locating it in the warehouse and processing it, right through to its packing, loading, dispatch and transportation.
-It acts as a logistical hub, around which goods are transported from the seller to the customer.
+A fulfillment center forms a critical part of the supply-chain network and executes the entire process of order fulfillment, from receiving an order, locating it in the warehouse and processing it right through to its packing, loading, dispatch and transportation.
+It acts as a logistical hub, transporting goods from the seller to the customer.
 Fulfillment centers are used by both 1st party fulfillment services such as Amazon FBA and 3rd party fulfillment services, such as WareIQ.
 A Fulfillment center works efficiently to deliver orders received by online customers within the stipulated time.
 In doing so, it manages the fulfillment process on behalf of eCommerce firms which is critical for their success.

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.